Jaswanth9059/Lung-Cancer-Detection/README.md

 Accuracy on the final output : 0.96

 # Libraries and Modules used
-Numpy, Pandas, Matplotlib, Seaborn and scikit-learn
+Numpy
+Pandas
+Matplotlib
+Seaborn
+scikit-learn

 # Dataset
 The dataset can be downloaded directly available from the repository